Information for Food Businesses

 Seizure Notices

-Food, vehicles, equipment, and labelling and advertising materials can be seized by a City Authorised Officer if there are grounds to believe that they do not comply with a provision of the Food Act 2008 or Food Regulations 2009, or where there is evidence that an offence has been committed.
+Food, vehicles, equipment, and labelling and advertising materials can be seized by a City Authorised Officer if there are grounds to believe that they do not comply with a provision of the Food Act 2008 and Food Regulations 2009, or where there is evidence that an offence has been committed.

-The person(s) from whom items are seized is provided with a seizure notice that describes the items seized, and states the reasons for the seizure and the address at which the items will be held.
+The person(s) from whom items are seized is provided with a seizure notice that describes the items seized and states the reasons for the seizure and the address at which the items will be held.

 Prosecution